Harry Rowen: Career

-Rowen started his career as an economist for the RAND Corporation, a Santa Monica, California think-tank, where he worked between 1950-1953, and again between 1955-1960.
+Rowen started his career as an economist for the RAND Corporation, a Santa Monica, California think-tank, where he worked between 1950 and 1953, and again between 1955 and 1960.

-Between 1965-1966, Rowen was the Assistant Director of the U.S. Bureau of the Budget.
+Between 1965 and 1966, Rowen was the assistant director of the U.S. Bureau of the Budget.

-From 1967-1972, he was the president of RAND Corporation.
+From 1967 to 1972, he was the president of RAND Corporation.

-From 1981-1983, he was the chairman of the National Intelligence Council.
+From 1981 to 1983, he was the chairman of the National Intelligence Council.

-Between 1989-1991, Rowen served as Assistant Secretary of Defense for International Security Affairs at the U.S. Department of Defense, under Dick Cheney.
+Between 1989 and 1991, Rowen served as Assistant Secretary of Defense for International Security Affairs at the U.S. Department of Defense, under Dick Cheney.

-From 2001–2004 he served on the Secretary of Defense Policy Advisory Board.
+From 2001 to 2004 he served on the Secretary of Defense Policy Advisory Board.

-Between 2002-2003, Rowen chaired the United States Department of Energy's Task Force on the Future of Science Programs.
+Between 2002 and 2003, Rowen chaired the United States Department of Energy's Task Force on the Future of Science Programs.

 On February 12, 2004, President Bush named Rowen as a member of the Commission on Intelligence Capabilities of the United States Regarding Weapons of Mass Destruction (the "WMD Commission"), a position that he held until 2005.

 Since 1983, Rowen had been a senior fellow at Stanford University's Hoover Institution.

 Rowen's research was most recently focused on Asia's rise in the technology sector.

 Personal life

 Henry Rowen was married to Beverly Griffiths.
-He died on November 12, 2015 in Menlo Park, California from a heart attack, at the age of 90.
+He died on November 12, 2015, in Menlo Park, California from a heart attack, at the age of 90.
 He was survived by his wife, three daughters, and three sons.